-The NCAA has found the facility to be a quality site for postseason play as well, with The University of Arizona playing host to NCAA Regionals in 14 of the stadium's 16 years of existence.
-Regional (FSN) and national (ESPN, CSTV) television networks have also found the Wildcats and the stadium to be attractive to their audiences for a number of broadcasts since the facility was built for the 1993 season, including over 20 nationally televised contests in the last four years.
+The NCAA has found the facility to be a quality site for postseason play as well, with The University of Arizona playing host to NCAA Regionals in 19 of the stadium’s 23 years of existence.
+Regional (Pac-12 Networks) and national (ESPN, CSTV) television networks have also found the Wildcats and the stadium to be attractive to their audiences for a number of broadcasts since the facility was built for the 1993 season, including over 75 nationally televised contests in the last nine years.
 All games attract a solid contingent of fans, area television and print reporters.

 Hillenbrand Stadium and its success in helping bring Division I collegiate softball into increased national focus made it a national model in the early 1990s for dynamic softball programs.
 As on-campus college softball facilities go, it had elite status for several years until it engendered considerable copying.
 Today, major universities around the country are putting their teams in facilities with style and substance.

-But Hillenbrand maintains one special feature, which makes it second to none -- the infield, outfield and foul territories provide a top playing surface.
-Tucson's climate and round-the-year maintenance keep the facility in game-ready condition more than 300 days per year.
-Aside from the .923 home winning percentage, Arizona and visiting teams alike enjoy the facility for its playing surface.
-In 2004, the infield was rebuilt with new clay and soil composition.
+But Hillenbrand maintains one special feature, which makes it second to none — the infield, outfield and foul territories provide a top playing surface.
+Tucson’s climate and round-the-year maintenance keep the facility in game-ready condition more than 300 days per year.
+Aside from the .900 home winning percentage, Arizona and visiting teams alike enjoy the facility for its playing surface.
+In 2004 and again in 2008, the infield was rebuilt with new clay and soil composition.

 The University of Arizona softball program moved into the facility for the 1993 season and went out and proved it was equal to the trappings by winning consecutive NCAA championships and leading the nation in attendance in 1994 and 1995.
 UA added another back-to-back NCAA title splurge in 1996 and 1997, a sixth title in 2001, and the most recent back-to-back championships in 2006 and 2007.
-The outfield fence is festooned with those and other championship banners.
+The outfield wall is festooned with those and other championship banners.
 UA also has won 10 Pac-10 titles since moving into Hillenbrand Stadium.
 The Cats also led the nation in attendance for three years from 2000-2002.
-Arizona has led the nation in attendance from 2006-2010.
+Arizona has led the nation in attendance four of the past 10 seasons.